Enlargement of the European Union: milestones and future outlook

 For over fifty years, since the establishment of the European Coal and Steel Community under the Schuman Plan in 1950, the European Communities and subsequently the European Union (EU) have brought their member states peace and stability.

-What began with a population of 200 million in the six founding members of Belgium, France, Germany, Italy, Luxembourg and the Netherlands is now a grouping of 28 members with a population of almost 500 million.
+What began with a population totalling 200 million in the six founding members of Belgium, France, Germany, Italy, Luxembourg and the Netherlands is now a grouping of 28 members with a population of more than half a billion.
 Today the European Union (EU) is the world’s largest economic region and also a community of values.
 Its members are committed to democracy, the rule of law, freedom and human rights, they conduct many aspects of policy on a community basis.

 The six founding members were: Belgium, France, Germany, Italy, Luxembourg and the Netherlands.